leapmotion/autowiring/README.md

 ### Arm-linux

 Building on Android requires the use of a toolchain file.
-You will need to use an alternate prefix path if you are trying to cross-compile, the prefix path should contain your version of the Boost libraries built for Android.
 To configure, use the following invocation:

     cmake . -DCMAKE_TOOLCHAIN_FILE=toolchain-arm.cmake -DCMAKE_PREFIX_PATH:PATH=/your/lib/path